-- 2) The sum of work quarters cannot include: - a) Quarters in which not enough income was earned to qualify, or, d.
-Blind or Disabled

-- Quarters earned after December 31, 1996, cannot be counted if the non-citizen, during the quarter, received Food Assistance or any other federal means-tested public benefits, such as Medicaid, SSI, TANF, or state Children's Health Insurance Program. - c.
+- 2) The sum of work quarters cannot include: - a) Quarters in which not enough income was earned to qualify, or, - b) Quarters earned after December 31, 1996, cannot be counted if the non-citizen, during the quarter, received Food Assistance or any other federal means-tested public benefits, such as Medicaid, SSI, TANF, or state Children's Health Insurance Program. - c.
 Children Under Eighteen (18)